To be without gender or to be making a statement that one is gender-neutral.

 Incredibly rakish, typically sleeveless outerwear garment that drapes the wearer’s back, arms and chest and fastens at the neck.

-Cashmere wool is a fibre obtained from cashmere goats.
+Cashmere wool is a fiber obtained from cashmere goats.
 Commonly defined as wool, but finer and softer than sheep wool.

 Garments created by the knitting of woven fabrics.